-- Policy 4.2.1 The developer shall establish Architectural & Landscaping Guidelines at the subdivision stage to regulate specific residential building criteria such as material finishes, colours, landscaping, exterior illumination. - Policy 4.2.2 The developer shall register the Architectural & Landscaping Guidelines on the certificate of title for each residential property at the subdivision stage to advise the future owners of their specific development requirements relative to the Guidelines. - Policy 4.2.3 The developer shall introduce mitigative measures in the Architectural & Landscaping Guidelines to reduce spread of wildfires to address, but not limited to low-combustible plant material; manicured grassed area surrounding homes; setbacks between homes and between homes and tree stands. - Policy 4.2.4 Abundant soft landscaping is encouraged to reduce the effects of greenhouse gas emissions. - Policy 4.2.5 Conversely, hard landscaping shall be minimized, wherever possible. - Policy 4.2.6 The Architectural & Landscaping Guidelines shall incorporate appropriate language around the use of drought-tolerant, wind-tolerant, and hardy species native to Calgary Region Zone 3b. - Policy 4.2.7 The Architectural & Landscaping Guidelines shall include a clause restricting habitable building to building separation of 30.48 metres (100 feet) for fire suppression purposes, in accordance with the County's Fire Suppression Bylaw C-7259-2013.
+- Policy 4.2.1 The developer shall establish Architectural & Landscaping Guidelines at the subdivision stage to regulate specific residential building criteria such as material finishes, colours, landscaping, and exterior illumination. - Policy 4.2.2 The developer shall register the Architectural & Landscaping Guidelines on the certificate of title for each residential property at the subdivision stage to advise the future owners of their specific development requirements relative to the Guidelines. - Policy 4.2.3 The developer shall introduce mitigative measures in the Architectural & Landscaping Guidelines to reduce the spread of wildfires to address but not limited to low-combustible plant material; manicured grass surrounding homes; setbacks between homes and between homes and tree stands. - Policy 4.2.4 Abundant soft landscaping is encouraged to reduce the effects of greenhouse gas emissions. - Policy 4.2.5 Conversely, hard landscaping shall be minimized, wherever possible. - Policy 4.2.6 The Architectural & Landscaping Guidelines shall incorporate appropriate language around the use of drought-tolerant, wind-tolerant, and hardy species native to Calgary Region Zone 3b.